-The terms of this Member Handbook are binding on you when you choose assignment to Kaiser Permanente through Health Plan of San Joaquin.
+The terms of this Member Handbook are binding on you when you choose assignment to Kaiser Permanente through L.A.
+Care Health Plan.

-Notice that Health Plan of San Joaquin is not our agent
+Notice that L.A.
+Care Health Plan is not our agent

-Health Plan of San Joaquin is not an agent or representative of Kaiser Foundation Health Plan, Inc.
+L.A.
+Care Health Plan is not an agent or representative of Kaiser Foundation Health Plan, Inc.